chandeldhruvsingh/time-series-forecasting-research/Wallmart-Sales-Data/Readme.md

 Usage
 Install the required libraries if not already installed: pip install pandas numpy matplotlib prophet.
 Modify the features as per your requirements.
-Run the script: python Prophet_algorithm.ipynb
+Run the script: python Prophet_algorithm.ipynb.

 Results
 The Root Mean Squared Error (RMSE) for the forecasted sales: 1087.55